acaloiaro/di-tui/README.md

 | token | Your di.fm authentication "Listen Key" found at https://www.di.fm/settings |
 | album_art | Turn album art on or off |

+## MPRIS/D-bus support

+MPRIS is a D-Bus specification allowing media players to be controlled in a standardized way, e.g. with `playerctl`.

+`di-tui` supports a very limited set of MPRIS commands.
+The limited set is to to the fact that `di-tui` is a streaming audio player, and it doesn't make sense to support `next`, `previous`, `seek`, etc., because audio streams have no next or previous track; or the ability to seek forward.

+### Supported MPRIS commands

+`play-pause` Toggles Play/Pause, e.g. `playerctl --player=di-tui play-pause` toggles play/pause on di-tui if it's the active player

+### Supported MPRIS metadata

+`track` The currently playing track

+`artist` The currently playing artist

+`status` The status of the player, e.g. `playing`, `paused`, `stopped`

+`playerName` The name of the player: `di-tui`

 ## Configuration

 ### Themes